jsteinshouer/recipe-app-cfmigrations-demo/README.md

-# OWASP Demo CFML Application
+# Demo CFML Application using cfmigrations

-A simple demo application used to show some ways of securing CFML to help stop some of the OWASP Top 10 vulnerabilities.
-It currently has only been tested with CF 2018.
+A simple demo application using the [cfmigrations](https://github.com/coldbox-modules/cfmigrations) library to database development.

 ### Database Setup